thomasneff/LiveSplit/LiveSplit/Components/LiveSplit.GameTimeCounter/README.md

+Yeah I know, the code is ugly, it started as a very small thing and became more complex step by step...
+It should definitely be rewritten, but I don't feel like it's worth it ¯\\_(ツ)_/¯

 ## LiveSplit.GameTimeCounter
 This is a modification / adaptation of the LiveSplit.Counter component, which stores counter values *per split*, using the GameTime column/data in your splits.
 Therefore this is only applicable for games running in RealTime.
 You can use this for e.g. counting random encounters, deaths, ... *per split*.